 About Us

-In BC, the Ministry of Environment is responsible for regulations detailing safe and legal levels of soil and water contaminants.
-Members of the CSAP Society are qualified to review all low to medium environmental certification applications to ensure these regulations are being met.
+In BC, ENV is responsible for regulations detailing safe and legal levels of soil and water contaminants.
+Members of the CSAP are qualified to review all low to medium environmental certification applications to ensure these regulations are being met.
 They perform an important role for the government and for landowners by addressing potential contamination issues in a timely manner which helps advance redevelopment projects.
-All low to medium risk sites seeking a ministry Certificate of Compliance must be reviewed by a Contaminated Site Approved Professional.
+All low to medium risk sites seeking an ENV Certificate of Compliance must be reviewed by a Contaminated Site Approved Professional.

 The Role of Approved Professionals in Environmental Site Assessments, Cleanup and Obtaining a Regulatory Certificate (click to view)